shireenhamza/maximromanov.github.io/_posts/2013-02-03-arabicpoetryencyclopaedia.md

 title:			'The Encyclopaedia of Arabic Poetry'
 listing:		'Encyclopaedia of Arabic Poetry'
 subtitle:		"developed by Cultural Foundation, Abu Dhabi"
-description:	"a CD library that contains over 2,4 million verses of Arabic poetry by about 2,300 poets,
-			and  supplemented with 265 books on different aspects Arabic language and literature and 10 major Arabic dictionaries.
-Developed by Cultural Foundation, Abu Dhabi."
 author:		Maxim Romanov
 layout:		post
 image:		/images/loc_photos/baghdad_16022a.jpg